Jay-Rudel/CS408-4.2-Lab/README.md

     There is no tests for this project.
 As such there is no command to run them.

+## Verification
+    I ran my main "index.html" through the validation and it showed that there was no errors or warnings to show

 ## More Info
     There is an extra folder "ExtraFiles" that is in this repository.
 These files are the extra